john-h-kastner/liquid-structures/README.md

 The Leftist Heap is a more legitimate heap implementation that *is* included in book.
-The data structure is a binary tree where the element at the root node is at least as small as the elements at the nodes children.
+The data structure is a binary tree where the element at the root node is at least as small as the elements at both of the children.
 The Leftist Heap also requires that the rank (length of the shortest path to a leaf node) of the right sub-heap is smaller than the rank of the left sub-heap.
 Both of these properties are encoded in the refinement type for the heaps constructor.